aaronsaray/aaronsaray.com/_posts/2007-07-14-eclipse-integration-with-tortoise-svn.markdown

 **Configure the plugin**

-There isn't alot of documentation about the actual features of the plugin.
+There isn't a lot of documentation about the actual features of the plugin.
 However, after some trial and error, I was able to get it to work successfully.
 Unfortunately, we have the "What are these for" "extra parts" syndrome.
 There are some fields I'm not sure what they are...

-First off, goto Window > preferences > tortoise.
+First off, go to Window > preferences > tortoise.

 Next, fill in the first field with the path to your tortoise executable.
 Mine was: